usgs/geomag-algorithms/docs/algorithms/SqDist.md

 Real time decomposition of geomagnetic time series into SV, SQ, and DIST should explicitly acknowledge and address the time-causal nature of real time observations.
-To this end, we employ a form of exponential smoothing, with "seasonal" adjustments, that updates estimates of SV and SQ based only on past observations, weighting older observations less and less as time passes.
-In effect, SV and SQ adapt to changing conditions at a predictable rate that can be specified by the user.
+To this end, we employ a discrete form of exponential smoothing, with "seasonal" adjustments, to update estimates of SV and SQ based only on past observations.

+Simple exponential smoothing is a weighted average of the most recent observation and the previous weighted average, where the observation weight is, by definition, between 0 and 1.
+This weight is often referred to as a "forgetting factor", while its inverse referred to as the memory.
+More specifically, it represents the average age of the data that informs the current estimate of the average.
+If the forgetting factor is 0.5, the average age of the data used to estimate the current average is 2 samples; if the forgetting factor is 0.1, the average age is 10 samples; and so forth.
+If a memory in terms of actual time units is desired, simply define a forgetting factor equal to 1/memory_in_time_units/samples_per_time_unit.
+For example, if working with a 1-minute resolution time series, and the running average must most reflect the previous 30 days worth of observations, set the forgetting factor equal to 1/30/1440.

+Simple exponential smoothing can be extended to include "seasonal" adjustments.
+In other words, if there is a repeating cycle superposed on slowly varying baseline (e.g., SQ on top of SV), exponential smoothing can be applied to each element of the set of correction factors.
+In this case, if a forgetting factor is required to be in units of actual time, we must account for the fact that each correction factor only gets updated once-per-cycle, and multiply by the number of correction factors per cycle.
+For regular time series, this means samples_per_time_unit, so the forgetting factor for SQ that adapts on a 30-day time scale is simply 1/30.

-In addition, this approach is significantly less computationally expensive than traditional Fourier techniques.
+In addition to real time data considerations, this approach is significantly less computationally expensive than traditional Fourier techniques.
 No Fourier transform of months-to-years-long data series is required, and memory requirements are comparably reduced, since a description of the state of the system at any given moment is only 1+m, where m is the number of data points in an SQ cycle, nominally 1 day.

 Finally, exponential smoothing is generally more robust to common issues with real time data series; it easily extrapolates SV and SQ across gaps in the